Fox Factory (NASDAQ:FOXF) Issues FY 2022 Earnings Guidance

 Fox Factory (NASDAQ:FOXF – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided EPS guidance of $5.00-$5.30 for the period, compared to the consensus EPS estimate of $5.05.
 The company issued revenue guidance of $1.53 billion-$1.56 billion, compared to the consensus revenue estimate of $1.52 billion.
 Fox Factory also updated its Q3 2022 guidance to $1.15-$1.35 EPS.

-Fox Factory (NASDAQ:FOXF – Get Rating) last issued its earnings results on Thursday, August 4th.
-The company reported $1.38 EPS for the quarter, beating analysts’ consensus estimates of $1.22 by $0.16.
+Fox Factory (NASDAQ:FOXF – Get Rating) last issued its quarterly earnings data on Thursday, August 4th.
+The company reported $1.38 earnings per share for the quarter, beating analysts’ consensus estimates of $1.22 by $0.16.
+The business had revenue of $406.71 million for the quarter, compared to the consensus estimate of $399.13 million.
 Fox Factory had a return on equity of 22.70% and a net margin of 12.42%.
-The firm had revenue of $406.71 million for the quarter, compared to the consensus estimate of $399.13 million.
-During the same quarter in the previous year, the company posted $1.20 earnings per share.
-The business’s quarterly revenue was up 23.9% compared to the same quarter last year.
-On average, analysts expect that Fox Factory will post 5.2 EPS for the current year.
+The firm’s revenue was up 23.9% compared to the same quarter last year.
+During the same period last year, the business earned $1.20 EPS.
+Sell-side analysts forecast that Fox Factory will post 5.2 earnings per share for the current year.

 Hedge Funds Weigh In On Fox Factory

-Several large investors have recently added to or reduced their stakes in FOXF.
-Raymond James & Associates raised its holdings in Fox Factory by 4.4% in the 1st quarter.
-Raymond James & Associates now owns 21,145 shares of the company’s stock valued at $2,071,000 after acquiring an additional 888 shares in the last quarter.
-HighTower Advisors LLC raised its holdings in Fox Factory by 21.8% in the 1st quarter.
-HighTower Advisors LLC now owns 3,363 shares of the company’s stock valued at $328,000 after acquiring an additional 601 shares in the last quarter.
-Bank of Montreal Can raised its holdings in Fox Factory by 10.7% in the 1st quarter.
-Bank of Montreal Can now owns 3,626 shares of the company’s stock valued at $380,000 after acquiring an additional 351 shares in the last quarter.
-Healthcare of Ontario Pension Plan Trust Fund acquired a new position in Fox Factory in the 1st quarter valued at approximately $946,000.
-Finally, Rhumbline Advisers raised its holdings in shares of Fox Factory by 1.8% in the 1st quarter.
-Rhumbline Advisers now owns 114,760 shares of the company’s stock worth $11,241,000 after buying an additional 2,044 shares in the last quarter.
-Institutional investors and hedge funds own 99.49% of the company’s stock.
+Several institutional investors have recently bought and sold shares of the business.
+LPL Financial LLC raised its position in Fox Factory by 1.1% in the 2nd quarter.
+LPL Financial LLC now owns 9,617 shares of the company’s stock valued at $806,000 after purchasing an additional 105 shares during the last quarter.
+Covestor Ltd raised its position in shares of Fox Factory by 58.4% during the first quarter.
+Covestor Ltd now owns 358 shares of the company’s stock worth $35,000 after acquiring an additional 132 shares during the last quarter.
+Bank of Montreal Can raised its position in shares of Fox Factory by 10.7% during the first quarter.
+Bank of Montreal Can now owns 3,626 shares of the company’s stock worth $380,000 after acquiring an additional 351 shares during the last quarter.
+Yousif Capital Management LLC raised its position in shares of Fox Factory by 1.6% during the first quarter.
+Yousif Capital Management LLC now owns 23,204 shares of the company’s stock worth $2,273,000 after acquiring an additional 374 shares during the last quarter.
+Finally, Renaissance Group LLC raised its position in shares of Fox Factory by 5.4% during the first quarter.
+Renaissance Group LLC now owns 8,863 shares of the company’s stock worth $868,000 after acquiring an additional 458 shares during the last quarter.
+Institutional investors own 99.49% of the company’s stock.

 Fox Factory Company Profile